 Our work centers on investigating the different aspects of creating nanoscale materials for applications ranging from energy storage to nuclear astrophysics.
 Current research topics include materials for nuclear physics and energy applications.
-We are also actively investigating historic materials such as ancient alloys, cellulose fibers and pigments in medieval manuscripts.
+We are also actively investigating historical materials such as ancient alloys, cellulose fibers, and pigments in medieval manuscripts.

 Materials for Nuclear Physics

 A target used in experimental nuclear physics research is defined as an object that is subjected to bombardment by electrons or ions.
 Targets can be in solid, liquid, or gaseous states and can be produced with isotopically enriched materials.
 In low-energy nuclear physics, the most frequently used solid targets are self-supporting films or coatings on a solid backing.

 We are developing highly efficient and cost-effective procedures to produce isotopically pure targets ranging from boron to actinides.
 Among the preparation of solid targets, we use well-established techniques, such as vacuum evaporation, mechanical reshaping, and electroplating.

 We have established a new research program to investigate novel approaches for the preparation of actinide targets that are isotopically pure, cost-efficient, reliable, robust, and highly uniform with controlled thicknesses and dimensions.
 This program uses rapid combustion processes between actinide metal nitrates with different organic compounds for the preparation of thin films as targets for nuclear science measurements.

 Materials for Energy